DurangoFon/DurangoFon-Luxury_loan_NY_repository/README.md

  - Important data were separate, the reason is eliminate the maximun noise posible.
  - The models build were linear regressions with multiple variables.
  - The final result are expose inside the notebook blocks were it is build

+## This projects counts with the directory of virtual enviroment if presents problems.